Thomas-B01/Project-1-repo/README.md

-# 1. Kadence: An Interactive Breathing Guide
+## 1. Kadence: An Interactive Breathing Guide

-Hello, let me start by talking about what square breathing is, and how to use it along with "Kadence".
+Our motivation for this project was to help people who suffer from anxiety.
+This breathing guide is interactive, and accessible to allow people of all diffrent lung capacities to participate.

+## 2. Challenges
+- Navigating GitHub
+- Collaborating/delegating tasks
+- Re-learning HTML, CSS, and JavaScript
+- Searching online for things we didnt learn in class

+## 3. What We Learned
+- How to create a toggleable switch
+- how to navigate GitHub
+- How to work efficiently as a team

+## 4. Technologies
 In this project we chose to use XXX technologies because...

-what was challenging to us was... and we overcame that by...

-## 2. How To Use The Project
+## 5. How To Use The Project

-you can adjust the...
+You breath in, out, and hold acording to the animation, and you can adjust the length of your breaths by clicking the plus or minus button.
+There are also toggleable features you can select to ...

-## 3. Screenshots
+## 6. Screenshots

-## 4. How to Install/Run Project
+## 7. How to Install/Run Project
 Please...

-## 5. Credits
+## 8. Credits
+- Thomas Boland
+- Justice Foster
+- Kuong (Henry) Lim
+- Jeffry